 After donation, whole blood is separated into red blood cells, platelets and plasma.
 Doctors use these components to treat patients in a variety of different ways.
 For example, these components go to patients who suffer from leukemia, hemophilia, traumatic accidents, or patients who are undergoing chemotherapy or have lost blood during surgery.

 Please allow 30-40 minutes for the entire visit when donating blood, though the actual blood donation will take 8-10 minutes.
-After registering, a Nurse or Phlebotomy technician will take your medical history.
-After your donation you will spend a few minutes relaxing in our refreshment room before you resume your normal activities.
-(To learn more about the donation process, please check out our slideshow.)
+After registering, a nurse or phlebotomy technician will take your medical history.
+After your donation, you will spend a few minutes relaxing in our refreshment room before you resume your normal activities.

 You can donate whole blood every 56 days (8 weeks or approximately 2 months.
 Immediately after your donation, your body will start to replace your donation with new blood cells.